-CURA is taken from the Ignatian educational principle of "cura personalis," care for the whole person.
-On its own, the word “cura” is defined as guardianship, solicitude, and significantly, written work.
+The term CURA has roots in the Ignatian educational principle of "cura personalis," or care for the whole person.
+“CURA” itself is defined as guardianship, solicitude, and significantly, written work.

 CURA holds first North American serial rights on literary work.
 Visual artists retain copyright of their own work.